- College of Education & Professional Studies

 - While Whitewater has the feel of a university community, it also has easy access to Madison, Milwaukee, and Chicago.

-- The M.S. in Speech-Language Pathology program is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association (ASHA).
+- The M.S. in Communication Sciences and Disorders program is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association (ASHA).
 If you have any questions or concerns about standards or ethics contact ASHA at 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.